digitalocean/digitalocean-cloud-controller-manager/README.md

 validate integration with DigitalOcean API.

-Please note that if you use a Kubernetes cluster created on DigitalOcean, there will be a cloud controller manager running in the cluster already, so you local one will compete for API access with it.
+Please note that if you use a Kubernetes cluster created on DigitalOcean, there will be a cloud controller manager running in the cluster already, so your local one will compete for API access with it.

 ### Optional features

 #### Add Public Access Firewall

-You can have `digitalocan-cloud-controller-manager` manage a DigitalOcean Firewall that will dynamically adjust rules for accessing NodePorts: once a Service of type `NodePort` is created, the firewall controller will update the firewall to public allow access to just that NodePort.
+You can have `digitalocean-cloud-controller-manager` manage a DigitalOcean Firewall that will dynamically adjust rules for accessing NodePorts: once a Service of type `NodePort` is created, the firewall controller will update the firewall to public allow access to just that NodePort.
 Likewise, access is automatically retracted